Adam Gilchrist: Walking and discipline

 It is unusual for professional batsmen to "walk"; that is, to agree that they have been dismissed and leave the field of play without waiting for (or contrary to) an umpire's decision.
 Gilchrist reignited this debate by walking during a high-profile match, the 2003 World Cup semi-final against Sri Lanka, after the umpire ruled him to be not out.
 He has since proclaimed himself to be "a walker", or a batsman who will consistently walk, and has done so on numerous occasions.
 On one occasion against Bangladesh, Gilchrist walked but TV replays failed to suggest any contact between his bat and the ball.
 Without such contact, he could not have been caught out.

-Gilchrist's actions have sparked debate amongst current and former players and umpires.
 Ricky Ponting has declared on several occasions that he is not a walker but will leave it to each player to decide whether they wish to walk or not.
 While no other Australian top-order batsmen have expressly declared themselves to be walkers, lower-order batsmen Jason Gillespie and Michael Kasprowicz both walked during Test matches in India in 2004.
 In 2004, New Zealand captain Stephen Fleming accused Gilchrist of conducting a "walking crusade" when Craig McMillan refused to walk after Gilchrist had caught him off an edge from the bowling of Jason Gillespie in the First Test in Brisbane.
 After the appeal was turned down by the umpire, who did not hear the edge, Gilchrist goaded McMillan about the edge, and McMillan's angry response was picked up by the stump microphone: "...not everyone is walking, Gilly ... not everyone has to walk, mate...".
 The taunt was arguably effective, however, as McMillan, perhaps distracted, missed the next ball and was given out leg before wicket.
 Gilchrist said in his autobiography that he had "zero support in the team" for his stance and that he felt that the topic made the dressing room uncomfortable.
 He added that he "felt isolated" and "silently accused of betraying the team.
 Implicitly I was made to feel selfish, as if I was walking for the sake of my own clean image, thereby making everyone else look dishonest."